MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/security.md

     - Application-specific attacks.
     - Unsolicited and potentially malicious internet traffic.

-- **Domain Name Service (DNS)**.
-Protect DNS zones and records from accidental or malicious modification.
-Common attacks are:
-    - Dangling DNS
-    - DNS amplifications attacks
-    - DNS poisoning and spoofing

-- **Integration with centralized identity and authentication system**.
-TBD
+- **Identity management**.
+Make use of Azure Active Directory (Azure AD) features such as managed identities, single sign-on, strong authentications, managed identities, conditional access, and to provide authentication and authorization through Azure AD..

 - **Security monitoring**.
-The system should have monitoring tools in place that report user sign-in activities and detects risky sign-ins.
-These tools should be integrated with central security information and event management (SIEM) systems.
+The system should have monitoring tools in place to measure compliance to organization goals and the Azure Security Benchmark controls.
+These tools should be integrated with central security information and event management (SIEM) systems to get a holistic view of security posture.

 - **Credential exposure**.
 You can deploy and run code, configurations, and persisted data with  with identities or secrets.
 Make sure those credentials are examined when accessing those assets.

+- **Data in transit**.
+Data that is being transferred between components, locations, or and API calls must be encrypted.

+- **Data at rest**.
+All persisted data including configuration  must be encrypted.

 ## Design recommendations